kirkch/JUnitMosaic/README.md

 and compile using maven.

 ## QuickCheck integration

-[QuickCheck](https://java.net/projects/quickcheck/pages/Home) is a combinator generator library.
-In combination with JUnit as a test harness, QuickCheck allows the reuse of declared boundary conditions for method inputs, reducing the amount of test code that has to be written to cover the same number of tests; while also increasing readability.
-A rare productivity win/win.
+[QuickCheck](https://java.net/projects/quickcheck/pages/Home) is used to generate random values on demand.
+This supports schotastic testing of a rule that should always hold no matter what the input is.
+Especially useful for testing a range of boundary conditions quickly, and with less code.

 ### QuickCheck Runner